machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-pattern.rst

 ==================================

 This article will guide you in setting up a simple robot picking demo with Pickit Pattern.
-The Pattern vision engine is made for picking objects with **simple geometrical** **shapes** stacked into an **organized pattern**.
+This detection engine is made for picking objects with **simple geometrical** **shapes** stacked into an **organized pattern**.
 In this demo we are picking cardboard boxes.
 Click :ref:`here <pattern-demo-happy-picking>` to see the video of this demo.